CyberSyntax/org-queue/README.md

 ### Key Commands and Shortcuts

 #### 1. **Automatic Priority Assignment**
    - **Shortcut**: `C-RET`
    - **Description**: Automatically assigns a random priority and schedules a new heading within the default range of three months.

      #### Task Prioritization
-     Tasks in `org-queue` are assigned priorities based on the following scale:
-     - **Highest Priority**: `1`
-     - **Default Priority**: Defined by `org-priority-default` (default: `32`)
-     - **Lowest Priority**: Defined by `org-priority-lowest` (default: `64`)

-     When you create a new task (e.g., with `C-RET`), `org-queue` automatically assigns a random priority within the range defined by `org-priority-default` and `org-priority-lowest`, provided the task does not already have a priority.

-     For interactive random scheduling (e.g., with `C-c q s`), if the task does not have a priority, `org-queue` assigns a random priority within the range defined by `org-priority-default` and `org-priority-lowest`.
-If the task already has a priority, `org-queue` identifies the heuristic range it belongs to and assigns a new random priority within the same range.

-     This ensures a flexible system that adapts to your workflow while maintaining a balanced workload distribution.
+     When you create a new task using `C-RET`, `org-queue` identifies the priority ranges that include both `org-priority-default` and `org-priority-lowest`.
+It then combines these ranges, including any intermediate ranges, to form a continuous set of eligible ranges.
+From this combined set, `org-queue` randomly selects one range and assigns a random priority within that selected range.
+Subsequently, the task is scheduled to occur randomly within the next three months.
+This approach ensures that each new task receives a priority that aligns with your predefined heuristic ranges, promoting a balanced and adaptable workload distribution.

 ---

 #### 2. **Interactive Random Scheduling**
    - **Shortcut**: `C-c q s`
    - **Description**: Prompts the user to specify an upper limit in months for scheduling the current task.
 The task will then be scheduled randomly within the range of **1 day** to the specified upper limit in months.

-     If the current heading does not already have a priority, a random priority will be assigned automatically within the range defined by `org-priority-default` and `org-priority-lowest`.
-If the heading already has a priority, a new random priority will be assigned within the same heuristic range.
+     When you use interactive random scheduling (e.g., with `C-c q s`), `org-queue` assigns a random priority by first identifying all predefined priority ranges that include both `org-priority-default` and `org-priority-lowest`.
+It then randomly selects one of these ranges and assigns a random priority within the chosen range.
+This approach ensures that tasks are prioritized consistently within their heuristic groups while being scheduled dynamically based on your input.

      #### How it works:
      - This command combines **user input** for flexibility and **random scheduling** for dynamic workload distribution.